Far South Coast Towns & Villages

 Bega is famous for its cheese – the Bega Cheese Co-op is one of Australia’s leading manufacturers of dairy products, exporting more than $1.2 billion worth of products annually.

+The town has a rich history, with many historic buildings and landmarks, including the Bega Court House and the Bega War Memorial.
 Delve deeper into the history of Bega by visiting the Bega Pioneers Museum.
 The Bega Valley Historical Society manages the museum and houses the largest pioneer portrait gallery in NSW.

 Take a walk along the Bega River Walungari Trail.
 The track takes you from town, down along the Bega River and through several recreation areas.